tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer.rst

 This is the HTTP Introducer's state and is required by future commands.
 It is the operator's responsibility to persist this state.
+Remember that this state should be kept secret.

 The next step is to start the long-running HTTP Introducer process.
 As long as this is running,